 Preparing Your Child For Boarding School

 No matter how old your child is when they start boarding school, in your eyes, they are going to be too young.
-Your instinct is to pull your child close and keep them with you, but you also need to satisfy your desire to give them the education they need.
+Your instinct is to pull your child close and keep them with you, but you also need to satisfy your desire to give them the education they need?

 Once you have made the decision to send your child to boarding school, they are booked in, and the budgeting has begun, you then have to prepare them…and you.
 How do you make sure there are more smiles than tears?

-Leanne says that the children who adapt to boarding quickly are from two main groups:
+Children who adapt to boarding quickly are from two main groups:

 1. They are well prepared.

 Students who have known for a large part of their lives that they would be attending boarding school often make the transition more easily than others.
 They come from homes where boarding has been talked about in a positive way.
-Often one or both or their parents were boarders themselves and had good experiences.
+Often one or both of their parents were boarders themselves and had good experiences.

 It is often much more challenging for students to adapt when the decisions regarding their education and where they will live have not been anticipated or have changed at the last minute.
 Children have a picture in their minds about what their lives will look like.
-If they have to throw that picture away and start again there will inevitably be grief, frustration and upset.
+If they have to throw that picture away and start again there will inevitably be grief, frustration, and upset.

-2. They are mature, social and ready for new challenges.
+2. They are mature, social, and ready for new challenges.